 If you’re a homeowner asking, will professional carpet cleaning remove pet odors, you’re certainly not alone!
 Many families don’t feel complete without their four-legged companions, but owning a pet isn’t without challenges.
 Keeping carpets and upholstery clean and odor-free is often one such issue faced by many pet owners.

-Standard carpet shampooing and steam cleaning are not always effective at removing pet odors; in some cases, they can actually reactivate the enzymes in pet waste that create odors, making the smell worse!
-Odor neutralizers and proper extraction techniques are needed to ensure proper pet odor removal.
+DIY carpet shampooing and steam cleaning are not always effective at removing pet odors; in some cases, they can actually reactivate the enzymes in pet waste that create odors, making the smell worse!
+Odor neutralizers and proper professional extraction techniques are needed to ensure proper pet odor removal.

 Along with making pet odors worse, improper carpet cleaning techniques can mean wet carpet backing that eventually creates a musty, mildewed smell.
 Poor-quality cleaning can also leave behind lots of dust, air pollution residues, cigarette smoke and ash, and other irritants with unpleasant odors.